hrishikeshSuresh/DisasterManagement/README.md

 #### Overview

 The proposed centralized relief management will
-+ Save a lot of lives
++ Help in quick co-ordination and relief, as the resources would reach the right place, at the right time and in correct quantities
-+ Save resources
++ Save resources and prevent their wastage
-+ Improve co-ordination between NGOs and the government during relief work
++ Regular surveys and data collections will help to serve the demands with the right resources, area surveys will help determine safe points after disasters and also be able to determine correct locations to set-up health camps